 - Are dowels supposed to be loose?

-- How to use a self-centering dowel jig?
+- How to use a self-centering dowel jig

-How to Make an Adjustable Dowel Jig
+How to Make an Adjustable DIY Dowel Jig (Step-by-Step)

 Step 1: Make the Base of the Dowel Jig